-Table 2 below summarises the health and services needs identified through the needs assessment process for the Population Health priority area.
+Table 3 below summarises the health and service needs identified through the needs assessment process for the Population Health priority area undertaken in 2022 and are still relevant in 2023.
 The evidence against each of these statements is provided within this chapter.

-Table 2 Summary of health and service r needs identified for Population Health, 2022 --- --
+Table 3 Summary of health and service needs identified for Population Health, 2022

-Outcomes of the health and service needs analysis - Population Health Identified Need Key issues Evidence / Chapter Section(s) Antenatal care The percentage of women not attending an antenatal care visit within the first 10 weeks in the Adelaide PHN are substantially higher than national rates.
-Rates of smoking during pregnancy are higher than the PHN and national averages in the northem and southern regions.
+Outcomes of the h Outcomes of the health and service needs analysis - Population Health Identified Need Key issues Evidence / Chapter Section(s) Antenatal care The percentage of women not attending an antenatal care visit within the first 10 weeks in the Adelaide PHN are substantially higher than national rates.
+Rates of smoking during pregnancy are higher than the PHN and national averages in the northern and southern regions.
 3.6.4 Health and service needs of specific populations groups and communities (Parents and Babies) Culturally and Linguistically Diverse communities Refugees and new arrivals and culturally diverse communities face language and cultural barriers to navigate and access the local health system.
 Health issues are compounded with lower levels of language and health literacy.
 CALD communities are disproportionately affected by chronic conditions and blood-borne viruses.
 Members of the CALD community face multiple barriers to accessing cancer screening.
 3.6.3 Factors impacting access to primary health care services 3.6.4 Health and service needs of specific populations groups and communities (Culturally and linguistically diverse and emerging communities) 3.5.1 Cancer screening 3.5.2 Immunisation 3.5.3 Sexual Health and Blood Borne Viruses Cancer Screening Residents of the northern, western and city areas of the Adelaide PHN have lower participation rates in the three national cancer screening campaigns compared to both the Adelaide PHN and national rates, and higher rates of mortality.
 3.5.1 Cancer screening 3.4.2 Chronic Conditions Chronic conditions Adelaide PHN residents have higher rates of hospitalisations than national rates for Diabetes, respiratory and circulatory system disease.
 The northern, southern and western regions of the Adelaide PHN have substantially higher rates of chronic conditions than the PHN and/or Australian averages.
 Language and health literacy have been identified as barriers to the management of complex and chronic conditions within the Adelaide PHN.
-Areas of low SEIFA scores and persons with low income have increased rates of chronic conditions.
-3.4.2 Chronic Conditions 3.6.3 Factors impacting access to primary health care services 3.6.4 Health and service needs of specific populations groups and communities
+3.4.2 Chronic Conditions3.6.3 Factors impacting access to primary health care services3.6.4 Health and service needs of specific populations groups and communities